There are many reasons why projects fail, but they pretty much all boil down to one of two things (sometimes both):

 - We didn’t respond well when there was a problem

-Rather than focus on a list of common reasons for project failure and associated common project risks, which you can find all over the project management world, I want to focus on the bigger picture to help address the main cause of project—and often project management—failure.
+In this article, I want to focus on the big picture to help address the main cause of project—and often project management—failure.

 Risk management is a key project management activity.
 It’s so important that failure to manage risk often amounts to project management failure.
 Risk management has three important components: